-If your family will get cranky being cooped up in a smaller Disney hotel consider staying off-site.
+If your family will get cranky being cooped up in a smaller Disney hotel consider staying off-site to enjoy some extra space.
 Be sure to take the time to look at the square footage of the rooms that you are considering!
 Don’t make decisions based on photos alone – they can be deceiving.

-You can choose to have a room with a kitchen/kitchenette and do some of your own cooking or you can choose to eat at one of the many restaurants in Orlando.
-We can guarantee that the local restaurants will be less expensive than what you will find on the Disney World premises and you will have much more variety.
+You can choose to eat at one of the many local restaurants in Orlando.
+We can guarantee that the local restaurants in the Orlando area will be less expensive than what you will find on the Disney World premises and you will have much more variety.

 3. Transportation to the park

-If you choose to stay off-site you need to make sure that your hotel has this option.
-If you choose an Orlando hotel that does not have transportation, it will cost you $25 a day to park your car at Disney – not counting gas, rental car expenses, and the hassle of driving yourself to the park.
+If you choose an Orlando hotel that does not have a shuttle service, it will cost you $25 a day to park your car at Disney – not counting gas, rental car expenses, and the hassle of driving yourself to the park.
 Make sure to do your research regarding park transportation before you book anything.

 photo credit Alexis Lariscy